bluesliverx/version_utils/README.rst

 Introduction
 ------------

-``version_utils`` is under active development.
-It is designed to provide a pure Python convenience library capable of parsing and comparing package and version strings for a variety of packaging standards.
+``version_utils`` is designed to provide a pure Python convenience library capable of parsing and comparing package and version strings for a variety of packaging standards.
 Whenever possible, the exact logic of existing package management comparison standards will be implemented so that users can trust that the results are equivalent to what they would get on the command-line.

 Using ``version_utils`` ensures that packages can be compared even on systems without access to the command line or distro-provided tools on various Linux